berlinguyinca/spotz/README.md

 * [Random Search](https://en.wikipedia.org/wiki/Random_search)
 * [Grid Search](https://en.wikipedia.org/wiki/Grid_search_method)
-* We are currently
+* We are currently exploring other search algorithms to add

 ## Usage

 Using this framework consists of writing the following boilerplate code:

-0. Import the default Point implementation
+0. Import the default package classes
 1. Define the objective function
 2. Define the space of hyperparameter values that you wish to search.
 3. Select the solver.